aN0obIs/code-customization-loader/README.md

-# code customization loader for webpack
+# Code customization loader for webpack

-Checking and removing code blocks for different customers.
+Checking and removing different code blocks from webpack bundled script for several customers.

 normal code